08 Jun Our guide to Early Language Stimulation (0-5 years): How to accelerate your child’s language development

 As soon as your baby starts making noises (gurgling, squealing, cooing) you can start imitating them.
 By simply copying your baby’s sounds, you are teaching the basics of conversation skills- taking turns.
 Your baby is learning that he says something, and then you say something.
 You are also reinforcing your baby’s vocalisations.
 In other words, your baby will come to expect you to copy him when he makes a sound, and when you do copy him he will be happy about it.
 This simple reinforcement will encourage him to vocalise more and more.
 Soon your child will be imitating you, which is how he will begin to learn words.

 Children learn language (words and sentences) through listening to others.
-The more language they are hearing, the more readily they are able to pick up new words and phrases.
-Often children have to hear a word many times before they will attempt to say it, which suggests that Mums and Dads need to do a lot of talking to encourage their children to learn new words.
+The more language they are hearing, the more they are able to pick up new words and phrases.
+Often children have to hear a word many times before they will attempt to say it.
+This means that Mums and Dads need to do a lot of talking to encourage their children to learn new words.
 A simple way to do this is by providing a ‘running commentary’ throughout the day.
 In other words, describe all the things that your child is doing as they are doing them.
 Use simple language and repeat the main words.
 For example, if your child is engaging in pretend play with cups and spoons, your commentary might sound something like this:

 “Pick up the cup, oops!
 Dropped it!
 Pick it up again.
 Big drink.
 Yum, yum, yum!
 Yummy drink!
 More drink please!
 Yum.
 Hmm, where’s the spoon?
 Here’s the spoon.
 Stir the drink.
 Stir, stir, stir.
 Big drink.
 Yummy drink!
 More please.”

-Don’t talk too quickly, make your voice animated, and make sure you are commenting specifically on your child’s actions and interests.
 If your child is extremely interested in banging the spoons rather than stirring, make sure your commentary focuses on this, for example:

 “Bang, bang, bang!
 Bang the spoon.
 Very noisy!
 Wow!
 Banging the cup!
 Bang, bang, bang!
 Uh-oh, dropped the spoon.
 Come back here, spoon.
 Got you!
 Bang, bang!
 Bang more spoons.
 Lots of spoons.
 Very noisy!”